Broker Regulation

 FAQs

 FINRA is a non-governmental organization authorized by Congress to protect America’s investors by making sure the broker-dealer industry operates fairly and honestly.
-They oversee more than 624,000 brokers across the country.
+They oversee more than 624,000 brokers across the country, writing rules, conducting examinations, and enforcing compliance.
+Their goal is to ensure that every investor can participate in the market with confidence that their broker is adhering to high ethical and financial standards.

-No. Regulation protects you from fraud, theft, and broker bankruptcy.
-It does *not* protect you from bad investment decisions or market crashes.
-You can still lose 100% of your money if you buy a stock that goes to zero.
+No, it does not.
+Regulation is designed to protect you from "broker risk"—such as fraud, theft, and firm bankruptcy.
+It does not protect you from "market risk," which is the possibility that your investments will lose value due to price changes.
+You can still lose 100% of your money if you buy a stock that goes to zero, even if your broker followed every regulation perfectly.
+Regulation ensures a fair game, but not a winning outcome.

-Know Your Customer (KYC) and Anti-Money Laundering (AML) are regulatory requirements.
-Brokers must verify your identity (ID, proof of address) to prevent criminals from using the market to launder money.
-This is why opening an account requires personal documents.
+Know Your Customer (KYC) and Anti-Money Laundering (AML) are mandatory regulatory requirements for all brokers.
+They must verify your identity using government-issued ID and proof of address.
+This is not just a bureaucratic hurdle; it is a vital part of global security designed to prevent criminals and terrorists from using the financial markets to launder money or hide illegal assets.
+This is why you must provide personal documentation to open any regulated account.

 The Bottom Line